 Step 3: Rough up Cabinet Surfaces

 Then you need to rough up the smooth surfaces of the kitchen cabinets.
-You can rough up all the surfaces using a very high grit sandpaper (fine sandpaper).
+You can rough up all the surfaces using very high-grit sandpaper (fine sandpaper).
 Be careful not to use sandpaper that is too coarse, as you will scratch the surfaces.
-You want to sand the surfaces enough so the primer and paint has a good base to adhere to.
+You want to sand the surfaces enough so the primer and paint have a good base to adhere to.

-Prime all kitchen cabinet surfaces with an oil based primer.
-Specialized latex primers can work also, but oil based have been the preferred choice to ensure best adhesion.
-The priming and the painting part requires a skilled painter.
+Prime all kitchen cabinet surfaces with an oil-based primer.
+Specialized latex primers can work also, but oil-based has been the preferred choice to ensure the best adhesion.
+The priming and the painting part require a skilled painter.

 This is where you apply the paint to the kitchen cabinets.
-Usually two coats is desirable.
-When in doubt put two thinner coats rather than one baby thick coat.
+Usually, two coats are desirable.
+When in doubt put two thin coats rather than one baby thick coat.
 Again, the key to getting a smooth ideal finish is the application.
-A combination of sponge rollers and brush applications are the way to achieve this.
+A combination of sponge rollers and brush applications is the way to achieve this.
 Allow at least 24 hours in between coats and much more if it is humidity in the air.

 Step 6: Kitchen Cabinet Painting Finish

-Which paint finish to use on your kitchen cabinets?
+Which paint finishes to use on your kitchen cabinets?
 This is more of a preference but keep in mind that these kitchen cabinets need to withstand a lot of wear and tear, so choose wisely.
-Most commonly we use a latex satin, pearl, soft gloss, or a low luster finish.
+Most commonly we use a latex satin, pearl, soft gloss, or a low-lustre finish.
 Oil-based paint can also be used and is a bit more durable, but they are generally very toxic smelling and difficult to use.
-The latex paints today are almost as durable, easier to use, environmentally friendly and easy to clean up.
+Latex paints today are almost as durable, easier to use, environmentally friendly and easy to clean up.

 Step 7: Refill Kitchen Cabinets